noahehall/theBookOfNoah/0current/aws/0microservices.md

     "someKey": {
       "type": "Task", // see state types above "Resource": "arn::aws::states:::lambda:invoke",
+      "TimeoutSeconds": 10, // max execution time for this state "Retry": [ // retry logic
+        {
+          "ErrorEquals": ["States.Timeout"], // any list of err names "IntervalSeconds": 3, // wait this many secs between retries "MaxAttempts": 2, // dont try too many times "BackoffRate": 1.5 // in addition to intervalSeconds },
+      ],
+      "Catch": [ // catch logic  if retries fails
+        {
+          "ErrorEquals": ["some.node.error.dunno"],
+          "ResultPath": "$.errorInfo", // place stacktrace in this var "Next": "RecoveryState", // transition here
+        },
+        {
+          "ErrorEquals": ["States.ALL"], // all other errors
+          "Next": "ifErrorThenExitPoop" // stop processing this state }
+      ],
       "Parameters": {
         "FunctionName": "arn:aws:lambda:poop:poop:function:someLambdaFn:$SOME_VERSION", // should be able to use an alias, like $dev or $prod if youve created those stages
         "Payload": {